OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 For EU Customers:

+In the event of a dispute relating to the interpretation, the performance or the validity of the Subscriber Agreement, an amicable solution will be sought before any legal action.
+You can file your complaint at http://help.steampowered.com.
+In case of failure, you may, within one year of the failed request, file an online complaint on the European Commission’s Online Dispute Resolution website: https://webgate.ec.europa.eu/odr/main/index.cfm?event=main.home.chooseLanguage, or on the European Consumer Center’s website: http://www.europe-consommateurs.eu/index.php?id=2514.

+In the event that out-of-court dispute resolutions fail, the dispute may be brought before the competent courts.

 You agree that this Agreement shall be deemed to have been made and executed in the Grand Duchy of Luxembourg and that it is subject to the laws of Luxembourg, excluding the law of conflicts and the Convention on Contracts for the International Sale of Goods (CISG).
 However, where the laws of Luxembourg provide a lower degree of consumer protection than the laws of your country of residence, the consumer protection laws of your country shall prevail.
-In any dispute arising under this Agreement, the prevailing party will be entitled to attorneys’ fees and expenses.
+In any dispute arising under this Agreement, the prevailing party will be entitled to attorneys’ fees and expenses, provided that the judge does not otherwise decide based on the exceptional circumstances of the case.

 11\.
 DISPUTE RESOLUTION/BINDING ARBITRATION/CLASS ACTION WAIVER

 This Section 11 shall apply to the maximum extent permitted by applicable law.
 If the laws of your jurisdiction prohibit the application of some or all of the provisions of this Section notwithstanding Section 10 (Applicable Law/Jurisdiction), such provisions will not apply to you.
-IN PARTICULAR, IF YOU ARE AN EU SUBSCRIBER, THIS SECTION 11 DOES NOT APPLY TO YOU.
+IN PARTICULAR, IF YOU LIVE IN THE EUROPEAN UNION, THIS SECTION 11 DOES NOT APPLY TO YOU.

 Most user concerns can be resolved by use of our Steam support site at https://support.steampowered.com/.
 If Valve is unable to resolve your concerns and a dispute remains between you and Valve, this Section explains how the parties have agreed to resolve it.